SaiyanGonzalez01/Minecraft-Old-School/README.md

 ### Play a Demo!

 You heard right!
 You can actually PLAY the project now unlike the original Old-School.
-Play by clicking/tapping [HERE](https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web) ...or just press this big giant link: https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web
+Play by clicking/tapping [Here](https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web)

 ### Contributers